| Mnemonic | HPL.IAUS | |

 For Australia, the HIA (Housing Industry Association) Housing Affordability Index measures accessibility to home ownership for an average first home buyer.
 A result of 100 means that 30% of earnings are absorbed by mortgage repayments.
 A value above (below) 100 means the mortgage burden is more (less) manageable.

-It is measured by the ratio of average income per household to the income necessary to be able to meet repayments (repayment burden) on an average established dwelling purchased by first home buyers (qualifying income).
+It is measured by a ratio, average income per household to the income necessary to meet repayments (repayment burden), for on an average established dwelling purchased by first-time home buyers (qualifying income).
 Thus an increase in the ratio represents an improvement in affordability while a decline represents a deterioration in affordability.

 In calculating the index is estimating the value of a mortgage repayment representative of someone who purchased a home during the reference period.
 This requires a number of assumptions.
 A mortgage repayment is dependent on the size of the loan, the prevailing mortgage interest rate, and the mortgage term.